contagon/handbook/handbook/32-repentance-and-membership-councils.md

 #### 32.6.3.3 Embezzling Church Funds

-If a person embezzles Church funds or steals valuable Church property, the stake president counsels with the Area Presidency about whether a membership council or other action may be necessary.
+If a member embezzles Church funds or steals valuable Church property, the stake president counsels with the Area Presidency about whether a membership council or other action may be necessary.
 Leaders consider:

 * The amount embezzled or stolen.
+* Whether the embezzlement was a one-time event or a repetition.
 * Whether repayment has occurred.
 * The person’s level of remorse.
+* The position held by the member (see [32.6.1.4](32-repentance-and-membership-councils.md#32614-violations-of-trust) for members holding a prominent Church position).

+The stake president reports one of the following in [Leader and Clerk Resources](https://lcr.churchofjesuschrist.org):

+* The results of a membership council
+* That he counseled with the Area Presidency and determined a membership council was not necessary

-Generally, if a Church member embezzles Church funds or steals valuable Church property, his or her membership record will be annotated.
-When repentance is complete, a stake president may request removal of the annotation (see [32.14.5](32-repentance-and-membership-councils.md#32145-membership-records-with-annotations)).
+If the Church Auditing Department determines that a leader or Church employee has embezzled Church funds or property, the First Presidency generally directs that his or her membership record will be annotated.
+“Leader” is defined as a person holding a prominent Church position, as well as counselors, clerks, and branch presidencies.
+When repentance is complete, a stake president may request removal of the annotation (see [32.14.5](32-repentance-and-membership-councils.md#32145-membership-records-with-annotations) and [34.7.5](34-finances-and-audits.md#3475-loss-theft-embezzlement-or-misappropriation-of-church-funds)).
+An annotation does not mean a membership council or other action has occurred.

 #### 32.6.3.4 Transgender Individuals